-They’re on the up under Klopp, but have been plagued by defensive frailties in recent seasons.
+They’re on the up under Klopp, but have been plagued by defensive frailties in past seasons.
 So the question is, what does this mean for Liverpool?

 Look again at the 2013/14 table (above) where Liverpool — despite being defensively inferior to local rivals Everton [who finished 6th] — achieved 2nd place thanks to their exceptionally powerful strike force.

-On one hand it’s promising that a strong attack/mediocre defence tends to trump a strong defence/mediocre attack over a season.
-However, both of these combinations are limited, and prone to shock results.
-These teams are likely to eventually fall short to their ‘well-balanced’ rivals — with a very strong and defence combination — because they’re more likely to regularly pick up the 3 points.
+On one hand it demonstrates that a strong attack/mediocre defence tends to finish higher than a strong defence/mediocre attack over a season.
+However, both of these ‘unbalanced’ teams are prone to shock results.
+Indeed they’re likely to eventually fall short to their ‘well-balanced’ rivals — with a very strong and defence combination — because their rivals will regularly pick up the 3 points.

 Consistency, rather than flair, is the key to topping a Premier League season of 38 games.
 Consistency with flair is the holy grail.
 And only Manchester City have managed to achieve that in recent years.